 Nonprofit Technology Roadmap

-A board-ready roadmap is not a long packet or a polished presentation.
+A board-ready nonprofit board packet is not a long document or a polished presentation.
 It is a short, decision-ready summary that makes the outcomes, priorities, rough cost, risks, and approvals clear enough to discuss in one meeting.

 Most boards stall because the decision in front of them is bigger and fuzzier than it looks.